bdcht/amoco/doc/installation.rst

 Amoco is a pure python package which depends on the following packages:

-- grandalf_ used for building CFG (and eventually rendering it)
+- grandalf_ used for building, walking and rendering Control Flow Graphs
 - crysp_    used by the generic intruction decoder (:mod:`arch.core`)
-- z3_       used to simplify expressions and solve constraints
+- crawl_    (optional) used to define and import data structures
-- pygments_ used for pretty printing of assembly code and expressions
+- z3_       (optional) used to simplify expressions and solve constraints
-- pyparsing_ for parsing instruction decoder formats
+- pygments_ (optional) used for pretty printing of assembly code and expressions
 - ply_ (optional), for parsing *GNU as* files
 - sqlalchemy_ (optional), provides analysis results as well as persistence of amoco objects in a database
-- pyqt5_ (optional), for the graphical user interface
+- pyqt5_ or pyside2_ (optional), for the graphical user interface

 Installation is straightforward for most packages using pip_/pip3.
 Note that for python2, the future_ package is now required to support new python3 *bytes* when needed.

-Grandalf, crysp, and pyparsing are mandatory, while others are optional.
+Grandalf and crysp are mandatory, while most others are optional.
 The z3_ SMT solver is highly recommended (follow instructions from z3_ doc, to build the python3 package just replace ``python scripts/mk_make.py`` by ``python3 scripts/mk_make.py``).